ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

 The critical resource for a program is most often its running time.
 However, you cannot pay attention to running time alone.
 You must also be concerned with other factors such as the space required to run the program (both main memory and disk space).
-Typically you will analyze the *time* required for an *algorithm* (or the instantiation of an algorithm in the form of a program), and the *space* required for a *data structure*.
+Typically you will analyse the *time* required for an *algorithm* (or the instantiation of an algorithm in the form of a program), and the *space* required for a *data structure*.